|Can this guy get any more handsome? Look at his markings!|

 The diamondback terrapin has an oblong upper shell (carapace) that is grey, light brown or black and patterned with concentric diamond-shapes.
 The shell on the underside of the terrapin (the plastron) can range in colour from yellowish to green or black, and may be decorated with bold, dark markings.

 The grey or black skin of the limbs and head bears dark flecks and spots, the head is short and flat, and the prominent eyes are black.
 The large, webbed feet are adapted for swimming, but also bear strong claws that allow the terrapin to clamber up out of the water.
 Female diamondback terrapins are larger than the males, and have a broader head and shorter tail.
 Juveniles are patterned much like adults but usually brighter and have rounder shells.

-The diamondback terrapin is native to the United States, where they can be found along the Atlantic and Gulf coasts from Cape Cod to Texas.
+The diamondback terrapin is native to the United States, where it occurs along the Atlantic and Gulf coasts from Cape Cod to Texas.
 The diamondback terrapin inhabits the brackish waters of coastal marshes, tidal flats, coves, estuaries and coastal lagoons.